 A number of travelers have experienced carjackings and armed robberies as they drive away from the airport after arriving on international flights.

-Avoid low-priced intra- and inter-city public buses (commonly recycled U.S. school buses).
-U.S. Embassy personnel are not permitted to ride local buses.
-They are known to be attacked by armed robbers and are poorly maintained and dangerously driven.
+Avoid low-priced public intra- and inter-city buses (often recognizable as recycled and repainted U.S. school buses).
+U.S. Embassy personnel are not permitted to ride on any local buses.
+Public buses are subject to frequent attacks by armed robbers and often are poorly maintained and dangerously driven.
 Do not hail taxis on the street in Guatemala City.
 For shorter trips, the safest option is to take radio-dispatched (Taxi Amarillo) or hotel taxis.

-The use of modern inter-city buses somewhat improves security and safety; however, several travelers have been attacked on first-class buses on highway CA-2 near the border areas with both Mexico and El Salvador, and on highways CA-1 and CA-9 near the border with El Salvador, and in the highlands between Quetzaltenango and Sololá.
+The introduction of modern inter-city buses with prepaid fares has somewhat improved the security and safety of inter-city bus passengers; however, several travelers have even been attacked on first-class buses on highway CA-2 near the border areas with both Mexico and El Salvador, on highways CA-1 and CA-9 near the border with El Salvador, and in the highlands between Quetzaltenango and Sololá.

 Some recent reports of highway robberies include accusations that police, or assailants dressed as police, have been involved.
 A few have included sexual assaults of victims.
 Emboldened armed robbers have attacked vehicles on main roads in broad daylight.
 Travel on rural roads increases the risk of being stopped by a criminal roadblock or ambush.
 Widespread narcotics and alien-smuggling activities make remote areas especially dangerous.
 There is no evidence that U.S. citizens are specifically targeted, although an appearance of wealth could increase the chances that you might become a focus of attention for criminal gangs.
 Criminals look for any opportunity to strike, so all travelers should remain constantly vigilant.